Free Papua Movement: Organisational hierarchy and governing authority

 The internal organisation of OPM is difficult to determine.
 In 1996 OPM's 'Supreme Commander' was Mathias Wenda.
 An OPM spokesperson in Sydney, John Otto Ondawame, says it has nine more or less independent commands.
 Australian freelance journalist Ben Bohane says it has seven independent commands.
 Tentara Nasional Indonesia (TNI), Indonesia's army, says the OPM has two main wings, the 'Victoria Headquarters' and 'Defenders of Truth'.
 The former is small, and was led by M L Prawar until he was shot dead in 1991.
 The latter is much larger and operates all over West Papua.

 The larger organisation, or 'Defender of the Truth' or Pembela Kebenaran (henceforth PEMKA), was chaired by Jacob Prai, and Seth Roemkorem was the leader of Victoria Faction.
 During the killing of Prawar, Roemkorem was his commander.

 Prior to this separation, TPN/OPM was one, under the leadership of Seth Roemkorem as the Commander of OPM, then the President of West Papua Provisional Government, while Jacob Prai as the Head of Senate.
 OPM reached its peak in organisation and management as it was structurally well organised.
 During this time, the Senegal Government recognised the presence of OPM and allowed OPM to open its embassy in Dakar, with Tanggahma as the ambassador.

 Due to the rivalry, Roemkorem left his base and went to the Netherlands.
 During this time, Prai took over the leadership.
 John Otto Ondawame, who had left his law school in Jayapura because of being followed and threatened with death by the Indonesian ABRI day and night, became the right-hand man of Jacob Prai.
 It was Prai's initiative to establish OPM Regional Commanders.
 He appointed nine of them, most of whom were members of his own troops at the PEMKA headquarter, Skotiau, Vanimo-West Papua border.

 Of those regional commanders, Mathias Wenda was the commander for region II (Jayapura – Wamena), Kelly Kwalik for Nemangkawi (Fakfak regency), Tadeus Yogi (Paniai Regency), and Bernardus Mawen for Maroke region.
 Tadeus Yogi died on 9 January 2009 suspected of poisoning, Kelly Kwalik was shot and killed on 16 December 2009, while Benard Mawen died in Kiunga hospital, PNG on 16 November 2018.

+The armed military wing of TPNPB in Nduga, Papua is headed by Egianus Kogoya.